 The recently released iOS and Android game ‘Pokemon Go‘ has accumulated worldwide headlines for the App’s unparalleled success.
 Only one week after its United States release, the game had amassed over 21 million daily active users, and after its highly anticipated European release, the game’s servers crashed due to an unprecedented demand.
 Pokemon Go, which can be downloaded for free on your mobile phone, also broke a notable record by becoming the fastest App to reach #1 on the mobile revenue charts.
 By looking at Pokemon Go from the perspective of a psychologist, we can determine why the game has captured the attention of people around the globe.

+Based on the wildly popular series and manga Pokemon, Pokemon Go is the latest part of the franchise, along with its numerous video games, manga, and tv programs.
+It’s gotten that big that there is now a lot of merchandise you can buy of it, fans can even find the biggest collection of pokemon onesies if they really wanted to!
 For those of you who are unfamiliar with Pokemon Go, it is based upon the idea of augmented reality, which is the term used to describe the process of enhancing individuals’ everyday environments with computer generated sensory inputs.
 Geocaching concepts were also creatively assimilated into the game so that Pokemon Go players can search for, capture, train, and battle Pokemon wherever they are on a given day.
 Geocaching is a popular outdoor recreational activity, and ‘geocachers’ uses GPS technology to search for and find containers, filled with various items, in natural settings.

 Unless you have been disconnected from the outside world for the past month, you probably know that Pokemon Go has quickly became a worldwide phenomenon.
 But how did this happen so quickly?
 We can examine the psychology of Pokemon Go to uncover the reasons for this worldwide craze.